open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/features/data-insight/cost-analaysis.md

 {% /multiTablesWrapper %}

 ## Requirements
-For the supported connectors, below workflows are required to be executed after the metadata ingestion is completed to gather the necessary data for the Cost Analysis Charts.
+To have cost analysis data available you will need to execute the below workflows after the metadata ingestion has run.

 1. **Usage Workflow**:
 - Purpose: Gather lifecycle information for data assets.